IGS/FADU/docs/index.md

                         on multimapped read depth.
 Only applies if --remove_multimapped flag is not passed (is
                         disabled) (type: Int64, default: 1)
+  --log_level LEVEL     Set the log level.
+Options are: DEBUG, INFO,
+                        WARNING, ERROR, CRITICAL. (default: "INFO") --log_file /path/to/logfile.log
+                        Path to log file.
+If not specified, log messages will be printed to STDERR.
   --version             show version information and exit -h, --help            show this help message and exit
 ```